Probiotics Market

 Fairfield’s Competitive Landscape Analysis

-A smaller group of well-known companies dominates the consolidated global market for probiotics.
+A smaller group of well-known companies dominates the consolidated global probiotics market for probiotics.
 Large corporations are introducing new products and updating their distribution networks in an effort to grow internationally.
 Moreover, Fairfield Market Research is expecting the market to witness more consolidation over the coming years.

 • DANONE